-I’ve been dying to post this all week because they’re SOOO good and I just know that you’ll love them as much as I do… and if you don’t, I might be forced to ask myself what is wrong with you.
+I’ve been dying to post this all week because these Sweet Potato Corn Cakes are SOOO good and I just know that you’ll love them as much as I do… and if you don’t, I might be forced to ask myself what is wrong with you.

 These are “every bite is better than the last one” good.
 They’re so good that they make you wonder why other food even exists when flavors this bright and vibrant are possible.